Welcome to 68 Waverley

 Auditorium

 The Auditorium is a 151 square metre area and can accommodate various set ups.
-It has a stage, chairs, sound desk, three screens, computer with USB ports, mike stands, and music stands.
+It has a stage, chairs, sound desk, three screens, computer with USB ports, microphone stands, and music stands.
 It has a unique hexagonal shape and a lofty wood ceiling.